fbedussi/blog/_posts/2025-02-01-What I learned refactoring a medium sized Elm project.md

 excerpt_separator: <!--more-->
 ---

-Recently I've been busy in refactoring a medium sized Elm project.
-The refactor was needed because the code base had grown during the years and had became very contrived and difficult to understand.
-That is way it was difficult to change and evolve.
+Recently I've been busy refactoring a medium sized Elm project.
+The refactor was needed because the code base had grown over the years and had become very contrived and difficult to understand.
+That is why it was difficult to change and evolve.

 During this activity I learned some lessons that I'd like to share.
 Probably not everyone will agree on every point, but let me know in the comments if you have different opinions.